Welcome to the wonderful world of conversion optimization powered by Omniconvert.

 If you are using a Tag Manager system, always use the asynchronous version.

 For example, if you use Google Tag Manager (GTM), and try to implement the Omniconvert tracking code via a Custom Tag, you must know that these tags will be fired asynchronously.
-As a consequence, there will be a flickering effect when conduction A/B test experiments.
+As a consequence, there will be a flickering effect when running A/B test experiments.

 If you use GTM and want to conduct A/B tests and offer a very good user experience, try implementing the Omniconvert tracking code independently, directly into your website, not placing it through a Tag Manager System.